Centralia Reserve Officers

 Overview

 The Centralia Police Department's Reserve Unit was formed to provide ongoing assistance to the professional law enforcement men and women who serve our community.
-The police department consists of 33 commissioned full-time officers and 10 non-commissioned personnel.
+As of 2025, the Centralia Police Department consists of 25 commissioned full-time officers, 3 partially commissioned officers, 5 non-commissioned personnel, 2 reserve officers and one K9.

-The Reserve Unit, generally at a strength of 10 to 15 officers, assists with all law enforcement duties including patrol, Community Policing and specialized units such as bicycle patrol and the Critical Incident Response Team.
-During emergencies ranging from volcanic eruptions to floods, Reserve Officers have proven they can be depended upon to provide professional law enforcement services to the citizens of Centralia.
+The Reserve Unit assists with all law enforcement duties including patrol, community policing and specialized units such as bicycle patrol and the Critical Incident Response Team.
+During emergencies, such as floods, Reserve Officers have proven they can be depended upon to provide professional law enforcement services to the citizens of Centralia.

 Over the years, Reserve Officers have served their community in many important ways.
 During World War II, Reserve Officers patrolled city streets in blackout conditions following the attack on Pearl Harbor.
 More recently, they were asked to provide security to the President of the United States when he visited Centralia.
 On a day-to-day basis, Reserves give of their time to make this community a safe place to live and work.